 Everything about this book felt so real to me.
 The way Belly has felt left out of most events because she’s the youngest AND the only girl.
 The sudden change this summer as other boys at the beach start to notice her that summer and how she starts to recognize (and revel) in that power.
 When she finally gets up the nerve to tell someone how she feels and then suddenly she can’t stop letting it pour out (I have so been there).

 I also liked it that, unlike Sarah Dessen’s books, I had no idea who she might end up with.
 Would it be one of the brothers?
 One of the guys at the beach?
 Someone entirely different?
 No one at all?
 I honestly was not sure up until the last page.
 And I liked that.

-It particularly thrilled me to discover that there is another book about these characters coming ou in the spring.
-I will be right there waiting for it.
 Hopefully I’ll have a beach vacation to take it on.
 Or, I’ll read it as I freeze to death under a blanket in Boston.
 Frankly, I won’t even care.